cmang/durdraw/README.md

 ; level sets the logging level.
 Available options: DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Default is WARNING ;level: WARNING

+; local_tz indicates if the computer's local timezone should be used when logging instead of UTC ;local_tz: False
 ```

 The option `'theme-16'` sets the path to the theme file used in 16-color mode, and `'theme-256'` sets the theme file used for 256-color mode.